AlansCodeLog/shortcuts-manager/docs-src/internal_docs.md

 ])
 ```

-`RecordFromArray` creates a type like this where each `TKey` is unique. `TKey.id` is different for each key, and so are the plugin values, etc.
+`RecordFromArray` creates a type like this where each `TKey` is unique. `TKey.id` is different for each key<!-- , and so are the plugin values -->, etc.

 ```ts
 type TEntries = {